Lubb ibn Muhammad: Background

 In 889 because of a paralysis, Isma'il ibn Musa ceded power to his sons Mutarrif ibn Isma'il and Musa ibn Isma'il.
 These two went on a joint expedition to Barbitanya, where Musa was killed and Mutarrif captured by the wali of Huesca, Muhammad al-Tawil.
 Al-Tawil then launched a counter-attack which ended in the conquest of Larida.
-In order to limit his power, Ummayyad emir Abdallah ibn Muhammad decided to deny Al-Tawil control of the city, and instead awarded it to Lubb's father, who then ceded it to his son Lubb.
+In order to limit his power, Umayyad emir Abdallah ibn Muhammad decided to deny Al-Tawil control of the city, and instead awarded it to Lubb's father, who then ceded it to his son Lubb.

 Biography

 The Ḥiṣn (حصن) Balagî, strategically located on a peak overlooking the Segre river and dominating the area, was constructed between 897 and 898 by Lubb ibn Muhammad to strengthen the defense of the march against Christian raids.

 From his base of Larida, Lubb ibn Muhammad fought constantly against Christian nobles from Aragon and Catalan counties, who were slowly expanding south and repopulating the extensive areas south of the Pyrenees, and frequent in Christian and Muslim raids and counter-raids ensued.
 In this context, Lubb ordered the fortification of several towns, such as Larida, where he constructed its As-Sudd (السد) or Al-Qaṣabah, also called "Castell del Rei", some time after the Christian conquest, as well as Monzón and Balaguer, constructing its famous Ḥiṣn Balagî or "Castell Formós".
-He also ordered the construction of the major mosque (مسجد الجامع, Masjid al-Jāmiʿ) of Larida, on the grounds of the modern-day Seu Vella.
+He also ordered the construction of the jama masjid (congregational mosque) (مسجد الجامع, Masjid al-Jāmiʿ) of Larida, on the grounds of the modern-day Seu Vella.